-Calamarata is the name of this dish, as well as the name of a pasta shape.
+Calamarata is the name of this dish, as well as the name of the pasta shape.
 The name Calamarata comes from Calamari, which means Squids in Italian (yes, you read that right.
 Calamari is the name of the animal, not just the name of the fried squid dish).

 How to clean Squids

-You can make this recipe with frozen squids too, but if you have available fresh squids in your local market, I suggest you to go for it for a more flavorful and special meal.
-Fresh squids are not too expensive but they make a difference since they’re the main ingredient of this recipe.
+You can make this recipe with frozen squids too, but if you have available fresh squids in your local market, I suggest you go for it for a more flavorful and special meal.
+Fresh squids are not too expensive but they make a difference since they're the main ingredient of this recipe.

-Cleaning squids it’s not as bad as gutting fishes, but it’s also not the most pleasant thing.
+Cleaning squids it's not as bad as gutting fishes, but it's also not the most pleasant thing.
 It also takes some time.
 So if you're a bit squeamish, you may ask your local fishmonger to clean it for you when you purchase it.

 - Pull the head out of the body.
 Most of the insides should come out too.
 Cut just after the eyes, careful to remove the central tooth too.
 Set the tentacles aside and toss the rest.